 What is your blog’s purpose?
 Does it excite you?
 Does it make you jump out of bed in the morning, inspire you and get your fingers itching to write about it every single day?

 If you don’t have a purpose that excites and drives you then that’s ok!
-It took time for me to discover mine and my FREE workbook has questions, thoughts and ideas that will get you thinking about your blogging purpose too.
+It took time for me to discover mine and my FREE workbook (grab it at the bottom of this post) has questions, thoughts and ideas that will get you thinking about your blogging purpose too.

 You don’t have to be a pro-blogger or a business owner to have a product.
 Your ‘product’ is something that someone else would like.
 Simple as that.

 You might sell it, but you might also give it away for free.
 You might have just one product or more.
 But thinking about your ‘products’ helps you think about what you’re creating, who you’re creating it for and how you want them to feel about it.
 (I’m assuming here that because you’ve decided to write a blog rather than an offline journal that you want others to share all the fabulousness that you’re putting out there.)